Many Americans who care for an older adult feel overwhelmed. Adult day care programs can help caregivers and the people they care for.

 In one study, researchers from Pennsylvania State University evaluated whether adult day services affected caregiver stress and psychological well-being.
 They found that 3 months after sending a loved one to adult day care twice a week, caregivers experienced fewer feelings of overload and strain and significantly less depression and anger.

 Elders who participate in adult day care make friends.
 Day programs also provide structure and routine.
 Meaningful activities fill the hours and give participants something to talk about over dinner.

 Family members involved in the Pennsylvania State University study reported that their relatives looked forward to going and that their behavior improved when they returned home.
 Specifically, they were more alert and less agitated.

 Although each center is different, many adult day care centers offer benefits such as:

-While most older adults enjoy the day out, the programs may not suit every potential client.
+While most older adults enjoy the day out, the programs may not suit everyone.
 Programs are tailored and paced to benefit adults with physical or cognitive limitations.
-An active senior, who still drives and handles the checkbook, potentially functions too well for an adult day center and might find a senior center more suitable.
+An active senior, who still drives and handles the checkbook, might find a senior center more suitable.

 Someone who has always been a loner may resist an adult day center's socialization.
 Patients with dementia may be fearful of going to a new location.
 Some centers will not accept clients who hit, kick, or punch other people.
 Some caregivers also worry that staff will not correctly interpret a loved one's needs, even after they have been discussed.